 Many of these symptoms are common to other eye conditions, and their presence does not necessarily mean that the individual has cancer of the eye.
 Nevertheless, it is very important that these eye symptoms are checked by a doctor as soon as possible to rule out cancer, thereby improving the outcome of treatment.
 Conversely, we must note that most of the eye signs of cancer may not be apparent in the early stages.
 Thus, the need for routine and regular screening cannot be overemphasized.

 Although, primary eye cancers are not very common, the fact that the common cancers of the body could manifest with eye symptoms make eye evaluation a valuable, inexpensive and non-invasive tool for cancer diagnosis.
-For this reason, eye examination is an integral part of comprehensive cancer screening at the National Cancer Prevention Programme (NCPP), a non-governmental initiative.
-The field experience of NCPP is that integrating eye care into cancer prevention increases the uptake of both eye and cancer screening.
-The NCPP is the operational partner of the CECP for the BIG War Against Cancer.
+For this reason, eye examination is an integral part of comprehensive cancer screening at the National Cancer Prevention Programme (NCPP), a non-governmental initiative of mass medical mission.
+The field experience of NCPP indicates that integrating eye care into cancer prevention increases the uptake of both eye and cancer screening.
+The NCPP is the operational partner of CECP for the BIG War Against Cancer.

 An MCC is much more than a Mobile Mammogram.
 Rather, it is a clinic on wheels, in which screening, follow-up and treatment (including surgeries), can take place.
 It includes facilities for mammography, sonology, colonoscopy, colposcopy and cryotherapy, as well as a surgical theatre.
 It is also equipped with facilities for screening against most common diseases, including the Ten Major Cancer-related killer diseases (Diabetes, Renal Disease, Obesity, Malaria, Schistosomiasis, Helicobacter pylori, Hepatitis, HIV/AIDS, Human Papillomavirus (HPV) and Hypertension).
 As mentioned earlier, most of these cancer risk factors also manifest with eye signs.